What Can We Expect From The 2023 Property Tax Reassessments?

 What does this mean for you and your commercial property?

-*This is merely opinions, predictions, and assumptions for the upcoming property tax reassessment.
-Property owners should consult property tax attorney’s or consultants for property tax advice and with any questions.
+*These are merely opinions, predictions, and assumptions for the upcoming property tax reassessment.
+Property owners should consult property tax attorneys or consultants for property tax advice and with any questions.